 Montevideo Standard Time

 Morocco Standard Time

 Mountain Standard Time

 Paraguay Standard Time

 W. Australia Standard Time

-The reason that the impact here is greater is that the DST data for the time zone may not be updated to reflect the rules that should be in force for the given year.
-This may lead to transition to or from DST occurring at the incorrect time in the given time zone.
+The reason that the impact in this case is greater is that the DST data for the time zone may not be updated to reflect the rules that should be in force for the given year.
+This may cause a transition to or from DST to occur at the incorrect time in the given time zone.
 This is not an issue if Dynamic DST is not present in the time zone.
-However, the corrupt registry data results in any call to GetDynamicTimeZoneInformation() failing, regardless of whether the time zone supports dynamic DST or not.
+However, the corrupted registry data causes any call to GetDynamicTimeZoneInformation() to fail, regardless of whether the time zone supports dynamic DST.